yasanglass/orbit-compose-multiplatform/readme.md

 > [!CAUTION]
 > This is an **unofficial** [Compose Multiplatform](https://www.jetbrains.com/compose-multiplatform/) port of Kiwi.com's now-archived [Orbit Compose](https://github.com/kiwicom/orbit-compose) library for Android.
 >
-> This fork is primarily for experimentation and preservation.
+> This fork is primarily for preservation.
 While it should be stable, it is not extensively tested and is not meant for production use.

 ## About Orbit